CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 <td width="40%">

-Here is an ecosystem carbon curve, showing the baseline accumulation of carbon over time as sequestration consistently outpaces loss.
+Here is an ecosystem carbon curve, showing the baseline accumulation of carbon over time as sequestration (carbon in) eventually = carbon out, and thus the amount of carbon entering the ecosystem reaches a "peak"

 </td>
 </tr>